 Circulating Cell-Free Genome Atlas Study (CCGA)

 The purpose of the CCGA study is to characterize the landscape of cell-free nucleic acid (cfNA) profiles in individuals with and without cancer.
 The observational CCGA study will enroll at least 7,000 individuals with cancer and 3,000 individuals without cancer, interrogating the biology of both tumor biopsy tissue samples and the circulating, tumor-derived nucleic acids in blood. cfNAs in the blood are an emerging biomarker for earlier cancer detection.
 GRAIL and its collaborators will collect clinical outcomes on the enrolled participants for at least 5 years.
 The result will be a detailed atlas of cancer genetics that GRAIL will use to support its product development goals.
-The database, upon analysis, may be expanded to additional enrollment in specific cancers or healthy individuals.
+The database, upon analysis, may be expanded to enroll additional individuals with specific cancers or without cancer.

 Medical centers of Cleveland Clinic, Guardian Research Network, Hartford HealthCare Cancer Institute (a member of the Memorial Sloan Kettering Cancer Alliance), Mayo Clinic (Minnesota, Arizona, and Florida), Memorial Sloan Kettering, Sylvester Comprehensive Cancer Center, and sites of US Oncology Network.

-The study will enroll at least 7,000 cancer subjects with multiple types of malignancy and at least 3,000 representative subjects without a clinical diagnosis of cancer.
-Cancer subjects with a new diagnosis and no prior systemic therapy will be recruited.
-All eligible subjects must be 20 years or older and able to provide written consent to all study procedures.
+The study will enroll at least 7,000 participants with multiple types of malignancy and at least 3,000 representative participants without a clinical diagnosis of cancer.
+Participants with cancer with a new diagnosis and no prior systemic therapy will be recruited.
+All eligible participants must be 20 years or older and able to provide written consent to all study procedures.

 The purpose of the STRIVE Study is to train and validate a test to detect breast cancer, and to train and develop a pan-cancer test to detect multiple cancers at early stages.
 STRIVE is a multi-center, longitudinal, prospective, observational study that will enroll up to 120,000 women at the time of their screening mammogram.